-You must apply by Monday 5 November at 12noon.
+You must apply by Monday 4 November at 5pm.

 Are there any fees or bursaries?

 If you are accepted on the Academy there is a fee of £25.
 Don’t worry if you can’t cover this, just indicate when asked on the application form if you need this waived.
-We also have bursaries for help with travel, childcare or other costs.
+We also have bursaries for help with travel, childcare, access or other costs.

 Is there a qualification?

 Yes.
 You will be supported to get the NCFE Preparing to Work in the Film Industry qualification through your work on the Academy.

 Are there further opportunities after the Academy has finished?